Pine Valley Community Museum

 We’ve partnered with Roadtrippers to provide a great way to plan a trip around Oregon.
 So start planning your next road trip to here, there or pretty much anywhere in Oregon.

 Small museum complex featuring a collection of historic mining equipment, farming tools and homesteading utensils.
 The museum is noted for it mounted animal exhibit including the largest Rocky Mountain Elk ever taken in Pine Valley.
-The exhibit includes a blacksmith’s shop.
+The exhibit includes blacksmith's tools, information about the nearby ghost town of Cornucopia and information about former gold mine operations.

 What’s around here?
 Location & Nearby Things to See & Do